antonmry/dotfiles/private_Documents/shortcuts.md

-de                     : to the end of the current word ce                     : change to the end of the word O                      : Open above the line dtc                    : delete to the next c ci}                    : change inside the curly braces cf,                    : change forward to and include the comma di”                    : delete inside the quotes ya’                    : yank around single quotes gi                     : insert mode in the last place g;                     : go to the last place
+de                     : to the end of the current word ce                     : change to the end of the word O                      : Open above the line dtc                    : Delete To the next C ci}                    : Change Inside the curly braces cf,                    : Change Forward to and include the comma di”                    : Delete Inside the quotes ya’                    : Yank Around single quotes gi                     : Go to the last place with Insert mode g;                     : go to the last place

 # Transform